 Clone dashboard to create a new dashboard with the same settings.

-Here you can edit the details of your dashboard: Name, description and access restriction.
+Here you can edit the details of your dashboard: Name and description.

 In the slideshow settings you can:

 Set the the default time for the slides to advance to the next one.

 Add more slides to the slideshow.